500+ Best Indian/Hindu Names for Cultural Characters

 Ayaan

-God's gift and spiritual blessing, conveying divine favor in contemporary culture.
+Means God's gift or blessing, conveying favor in contemporary usage.

 Vivaan